-Build a better business processA business process requires clarity, simplicity, and evolution to be successful in your company.
-Here are some tips to help you write and maintain better documents.
+A business process requires clarity, simplicity, and evolution to be successful in your company.
+Here are some tips to help you write and maintain better process documents.

-Be as clear and specific as possible when you are writing so that every step is obvious to anyone who is reading it.
+Be as clear and specific as possible when you are writing processes so that every step is obvious to anyone who is reading it.

-Ask a person, who is not involved, to read the business process.
-Obviously, you can’t ask a non-scientist to understand a scientific document, but find a scientist who isn’t involved in the process if technical language is a sticking point.
+Ask a person who is not involved to read the business process.
+Obviously, you can’t ask a non-scientist to understand a scientific document but find a scientist who isn’t involved in the process if technical language is a sticking point.
 If your reader can’t understand what to do, then you’ve missed the mark on clarity.

 Be detailed.
 Walk through the entire process and note every little thing that you do along the way.
 Those details are what is going to make your expectations clear.

 But, being detailed doesn’t mean a process should be complicated.
-If you find that people are consistently not following a specific part a process, it could be because it is too complicated.
+If you find that people are consistently not following a specific part of a process, it could be because it is too complicated.

 Evolution of a Business Process